wdecoster/nanofilt/README.md

 # Nanofilt
-Filtering and trimming of Oxford Nanopore sequencing data
+Filtering and trimming of Oxford Nanopore sequencing data.

 Filtering on quality and/or read length, and optional trimming after passing filters Reads from stdin, writes to stdout.